Whether you’re looking for a scenic road trip stop, short walk, or half day hike, these Southern Alberta waterfalls are worth a visit!

 Athabasca Falls, Icefields Parkway

 Gorgeous in all seasons, Athabasca Falls roars through a gorge with Mount Kerkeslin in the background.
-The falls are quite close to the parking lot, but we recommend doing the short (1 km) loop to see the falls from different vantages, and check out the blue lagoon downstream.
+The falls are quite close to the parking lot, but we recommend doing the short (500 m) loop to see the falls from different vantages, and check out the blue lagoon downstream.
 Accessible year round.
+See The Best Stops on the Icefields Parkway for more sights to see on Highway 93N.

 Crescent Falls, David Thompson Country